 Master of Arts Degree in Journalism

-On-Campus and Online Degree Overview:
+On-Campus and Online Degree Overview

-As a student, you will gain an in-depth knowledge of story composition and reporting for broadcast, print and interactive media applications.
-At Regent, your career in journalism begins the moment you start taking classes.
-You will engage in numerous student projects designed to teach you how to get your work published and distributed through various media outlets, including our online news site, The Daily Runner.
+Do you want to tell stories that make a real difference in the lives of others?
+Your career in journalism begins the moment you start taking classes in our on-campus and online Master of Arts in Journalism program which immerses students in the converging media of broadcast, print and Internet storytelling.
+As a student, you will explore journalism from a Christian worldview and gain an in-depth knowledge of story composition and reporting for broadcast, print and interactive media applications, and you will engage in numerous student projects designed to teach you how to get your work published and distributed through various media outlets.